 Taylor wrote, “The relationship between the Washington Football Team and Trent Williams has reached a point where it’s in the best interest that the Washington Football Team trade or release him.

 Despite its knowledge of the irreconcilable differences, Washington was unable (or unwilling) to negotiate a trade of Williams.
 The team then gave Williams and his representatives the right to seek trading partners.
-Williams’ representatives provided the team with trading options, but the Redskins have shown no interest in negotiating in good faith, and, in fact, have given inconsistent demands on what it wants in return for a trade.
+Williams’ representatives provided the team with trading options, but the Washington Football Team have shown no interest in negotiating in good faith, and, in fact, have given inconsistent demands on what it wants in return for a trade.

 Throughout the process, Williams has maintained his silence and not spoken negatively about the team nor has he pursued potential legal actions.
 This seems to not be a successful strategy.
 Players who are outwardly critical of the team do get traded.

 Although Trent Williams will always love and respect Dan Snyder, his teammates, and the Washington Washington Football Team's fans, he wants to be traded or released.
 It’s time for the organization to act in a manner that is in both Williams’ and the team’s best interest.”